TamaraLumumba/monty/README.md

-0x19.
-C - Stacks, Queues - LIFO, FIFO
+STACKS, QUEUES - LIFO, FIFO

 ABOUT
 In this project, we were able to create a basic interpreter for Monty ByteCodes.
 The interpreter reads a file containing bytecode and carries out the corresponding bytecode instructions.